Zel143/fitness_app/USE OF AI DISCLOSURE.md

 # 📋 How Generative AI Was Used in the FitTrack Project

-This document provides a comprehensive and transparent breakdown of how Generative AI (specifically GitHub Copilot) was utilized as a development tool and learning aid throughout the creation of this project.
+This document provides a comprehensive and transparent breakdown of how Generative AI (specifically GitHub Copilot and ChatGPT) was utilized as a development tool and learning aid throughout the creation of this project.

-**Last Updated:** November 7, 2025
+**Last Updated:** November 2025
 **Project:** FitTrack - Fitness Tracking Application
-**Technology Stack:** Java, JavaFX, SQLite, Maven
+**Technology Stack:** Java 21, JavaFX 21.0.2, SQLite 3.44.1.0, Maven

 ---